astromar96/german-speller/GOOGLE_CLOUD_SETUP.md

 ## Quick Fix for 401 Authentication Error

-The 401 error means your Google Cloud API key is not working properly.
-Follow these steps to fix it:
+The 401 error means your Google Cloud API key is not working properly. **The app has been updated to use the correct authentication method.** Follow these steps to fix it:

 ### Step 1: Create a Google Cloud Project
 1. Go to [Google Cloud Console](https://console.cloud.google.com/)